Estrogen and Burning Mouth Syndrome

 If you are a hormone-prescribing physician with patients with BMS or failing ovaries and are confused about how to prescribe HRT for your female patients, consider a personal clinical apprenticeship.

-If you are a healthcare practitioner or health coach who knows that hormones are negatively impacting the outcomes of your programs and do not know what to do about it?
-Consider The Art and Science of Clinical Hormone Coaching Program.
-Me and my team will train you how to be a brilliant clinical hormone coach so you can help women never experience hormonal imbalance again.
+If you are a healthcare practitioner or health coach who knows that low hormones are negatively impacting the outcomes of your programs and do not know what to do about it?
+At Panacea Sciences, we train health coaches and healthcare practitioners to be clinical hormone coaches..
+Our team will train you how to be a brilliant clinical hormone coach so you can help women never experience hormonal imbalance again.
 Book a complimentary consultation and let's talk about your training options.

 Reference: